 At court, a 48-year-old Kenilworth woman alleged to be earning £9-a-week, stole 30 cigarettes from the self-service supermarket, Fine Fare in Warwick Road.
 Winifred Ellen Bucknill of Mortimer Road, pleaded guilty to the theft.

-Inspector Albert Cox said that Bucknill was shopping in the supermarket at around 12.45p.m. on October 8th.
+Insp.
+Albert Cox said that Bucknill was shopping in the supermarket at around 12.45p.m. on October 8th.
 The store’s assistant manager saw her take the cigarettes and place them in a basket provided by the store.
-When she went to pay she did not declare them to the cashier.
+However, when she went to pay, she did not declare them to the cashier.
 When the manager questioned her, she said, she had not taken them.
 But later, when the police were called, she admitted all.

-The bench was told she had previous convictions of a similar nature.
+The bench were told she had previous convictions of a similar nature.
 The court showed no sympathy, and fined her a right packet – £25.

 NOT SO CLEVER ‘LITTER LOUT’

 To the defendant’s dismay, he was traced by the painstaking work of a policeman, who discovered amongst the junk a bit of paper bearing his name and address.
-Which proved very useful.
+Which proved very useful indeed.

 The magistrates dumped a fine of £5 on Mr. Parkinson for ‘depositing litter’.